 The Integrated Studies curriculum centres on learning competencies including teamwork and reflection.
 This allows students to work together and reach shared outcomes through discussion and compromise.
 This ensures that the children are able to listen to each other, take positives and communicate concerns effectively.

 The behaviour for learning system in school is based firmly on respect between students and between staff and students.
 Where conflicts arise, action is taken to resolve this through an understanding of all viewpoints and a resolution agreed which allows all to move forward.

 The diversity of the school is positively celebrated.
 With students from dozens of countries, with a myriad of languages, the school is a shining example of integration.
-The origins of students are celebrated in display boards in Key Stage 3, highlighting what is special about individuals.
-Special events mark Black History Month, taking the even much wider than the past and celebrating black culture from around the world in dance festivals and food fairs.
+The origins of students are celebrated in display boards in around the school, highlighting what is special about individuals and their cultures.